 All test pressures are based on the maximum rated working pressure of 175 psi (12.1 bar).
-Other pressures will be considered at the sole discretion of FM Approvals.
+Other pressures will be considered at the sole discretion of the certification agency.

-4.1 Examination
+4.1.
+Examination

-The residential sprinklers shall conform to the manufacturer's drawings and specifications and to FM Approvals requirements.
+The residential sprinklers shall conform to the manufacturer's drawings and specifications and to the certification agency's requirements.